Guide to Market Value of Your Home

 A home value estimate helps determine a home’s market value.
 Whether buying or selling, home value estimates can help you remain competitive in the housing market.

 It’s key to start off with an understanding of how you can find your home’s value.
 From online home value calculators to comparative market analyses and more, you’ll find there are a few ways to estimate your home’s value.
-There are also home improvements that can help boost its value, while other issues that, if they remain unaddressed, my cause it to decline.
+There are also home improvements that can help boost its value, while other issues (if they remain unaddressed) may cause it to decline.

 How to find your home value estimate

-To estimate your home’s value, you can choose to use one or more of the below to compare your options.
-The following is a list of popular ways to calculate your home value:
+To estimate your home’s value, you can choose to use one or more of the methods below:

 Online home value calculator

 Using an online tool for home appraisals, like a home value calculator, is easy and accessible.
-If you're interested in doing research on your own for your home or prospective homes, a Home Value Estimator can help you get started.
-You simply plug in the address of the home and it’ll provide you with an estimated value, along with a list of recent sales in the neighborhood and their values.
+If you’re interested in doing research on your own for your home or prospective homes, a Home Value Estimator can help you get started.
+You enter the address of the home, then the tool provides you with an estimated value, along with a list of recent sales in the neighborhood and their values.

 A Comparative Market Analysis (CMA) is how real estate agents assess the value of a home.
-They usually do this by evaluating other homes that have sold in the area, combined with various online calculators and other home appraisal resources.
-To obtain a CMA, you can contact a local real estate agent and they’ll usually provide it to you for little to no cost.
+They also do this by evaluating other homes that have sold in the area, combined with various online calculators and other home appraisal resources.
+To obtain a CMA, you can contact a local real estate agent, and they’ll usually provide it to you for little to no cost.

 Hire an appraiser